Dong Jingwei

-Dong Jingwei (董经纬 (Dǒng Jīngwěi); born November 18, 1963) is a Chinese politician who has served as vice minister of the Chinese Ministry of State Security (MSS) since 2018.
-Prior to that he served as the agency's chief of counterintelligence.
-In June 2021, limited reports surfaced alleging Dong’s defection to the United States with information on the origins of COVID-19.
+Dong Jingwei (董经纬 (Dǒng Jīngwěi); born 18 November 1963) is a Chinese politician and intelligence officer who served as a Vice Minister of the Chinese Ministry of State Security (MSS) from 2018 to 2023 and currently the head of the Office for Safeguarding National Security in Hong Kong since 2023.
+Prior to that he served as the MSS head of counterintelligence.